chanmix51/Pomm/documentation/documentation.rst

     $sql = <<<_
     SELECT
-      %s,
+      :post_fields,
       COUNT(c.id) as "comment_count"
     FROM
-      %s p
+      :post_table p
-        LEFT JOIN %s c ON
+        LEFT JOIN :comment_table c ON
             p.id = c.p_id
     WHERE
-        %s
+        :conditions
     GROUP BY
-        %s
+        :post_groupby_fields
     _;

-    $sql = sprintf($sql,
+    $sql = strtr($sql, array(
-        $this->formatFieldsWithAlias('getSelectFields', 'p'),
+        ':post_fields' => $this->formatFieldsWithAlias('getSelectFields', 'p'),
-        $this->getTableName(),
+        ':post_table' => $this->getTableName(),
-        $comment_map->getTableName(),
+        ':comment_table' => $comment_map->getTableName(),
-        (string) $where,
+        'conditions' => (string) $where,
-        $this->formatFields('getGroupByFields', 'p')
+        'post_groupby_fields' => $this->formatFields('getGroupByFields', 'p')
-        );
+        ));

     return $this->query($sql, $where->getValues());
   }

 The ``query()`` method is available for your custom queries.
 It takes 2 parameters, the SQL statement and an optional array of values to be escaped.
-Keep in mind, the number of values must match the '?'
-Occurrences in the query.
+Keep in mind, the number of values must match the '$*' Occurrences in the query.

 Whatever you are retrieving, Pomm will hydrate objects according to what is in structure definition of your map class. **Entities do not know about their structure** they just contain data and methods.
 The entity instances returned here will have this extra field "comment_count" exactly as it would be a normal field.
 Of course if you update this entity in the database, this field will be ignored.

 Virtual fields
 --------------

 Adding new fields in the SELECT trough the fields getter methods do not make them mapped to any known type hence not converted with the converter system.
 It is possible to assign these now "virtual fields" a converter.

 ::